explosion/spaCy/website/docs/api/doc.md

 Mark a span for merging.
 The `attrs` will be applied to the resulting token (if they're context-dependent token attributes like `LEMMA` or `DEP`) or to the underlying lexeme (if they're context-independent lexical attributes like `LOWER` or `IS_STOP`).
-Writable custom extension attributes can be provided using the `"_"` key and specifying a dictionary that maps attribute name to values.
+Writable custom extension attributes can be provided using the `"_"` key and specifying a dictionary that maps attribute names to values.

 > #### Example
 >